 Pre-conversion

-User creates an HDF5 file with the 1.10 library’s default sec2 driver, using the latest file format.
+User creates an HDF5 file with the 1.10 library’s default sec2 driver, using the latest format option.
 This is a case for files created for SWMR access.

 When the user creates and writes a chunked dataset in the file: